Police officers carrying boxes and searching residences during a dawn raid in Son Banya

 Arrest of a central figure — what do we know?

-For many in the neighborhood the operation was still a rare visible triumph: suitcases, boxes and large plastic bags were carried away by officers, doors were opened, drawers were rummaged through.
+For many in the neighborhood the operation was nonetheless a rare visible triumph: suitcases, boxes and large plastic bags were carried away by officers, doors were opened, drawers rummaged through.
 And yet the question hung in the air: Is the police really attacking the structure — or only individual cogs?

 The quiet side of the raid